-This year has ushered in many challenges that have altered the business landscape.
+Current events have ushered in many challenges that have altered the business landscape.
 The COVID-19 pandemic has had a far-reaching impact on communities across the globe.
-More recently, racial injustice in the United States has prompted a discussion for social reform.
+As an example, racial injustice in the United States has prompted a discussion for social reform.
 The world is vulnerable and changing, and it is important for corporations to stay involved throughout this process.
 This is a time in history where corporations will likely be scrutinized for their level of engagement with their communities.

 Many companies realize the benefits of corporate philanthropy and now consider it to be an integral part of their corporate strategy.
 New research indicates that the motivations behind philanthropy extend beyond direct financial implications, such as tax relief.
 As an example of this new trend, evidence suggests customers prefer to do business with, and employees want to work for, organizations with a strong corporate social responsibility profile.

 Certified B Corporations, such as Patagonia Inc., Ben & Jerry’s Homemade Holdings Inc., and Cabot Creamery Cooperative, exemplify this recent trend.
 They are for-profit companies but do not make business decisions strictly for profit maximization.
 They consider all stakeholders, their community, and the environment when making business decisions.
 The idea is that companies operating like this believe being strong corporate citizens will help them to attract and retain top talent whose values align with those of the company.
 Further, the symbiotic relationship between the corporations and their community is intended to benefit both parties.